 Here is a great example of how one independent contractor created a steady, growing income through his home renovation business:

-When starting a home improvement business, customers need to trust you.
+When starting a house renovation business, customers need to trust you.
 Your goal is to build a brand with a solid reputation that will have your customers raving about your work to their friends and neighbors.

 You will need hands-on technical skills to do home renovation, and these can be learned through internships on job sites as well as online courses in home remodeling.
 But while you build these skills, always remember that remodeling homes is all about working with the people who live in them.
 Trust and reputation are critical, and we recommend approaching the business from a ‘people-first’ perspective.